-Here you will find a list of books for parents that draw on the ideas of the Parents Plus Programmes and which are available in most bookshops.
+This list of books for parents draw on the ideas of the Parents Plus Programmes.
+They are available in libraries and to buy online and in bookshops.

 CAROL FITZPATRICK AND JOHN SHARRY